0xlua/dotfiles/README.md

 ## About

 I like the Nord color scheme and use it basically everywhere.
 My preferred shell is fish together with the starship prompt.
 On desktops I use alacritty as the terminal emulator.
 Helix is my main text editor.

-## Acknowledgements

-This repo is inspired by sodiboo.